 ENG 5320 Practicum in Applied Linguistics: This field experience provides multiple opportunities to evaluate and assess linguistic competence and performance in native and non-native English speakers and plan appropriate curriculum and materials.
 Focus is on morphological, phonological, syntactic, and semantic systems in the diverse, multilingual and/or multidialectal classroom.
 (Elective)

 ENG 5330 Language and Culture: Students examine the interaction of language and society.
 Topics include cross-cultural communication; national language policies; multicultural verbal and non-verbal behavior, customs and traditions; prestige language; gender, ethnic, political, and class issues in sociolinguistics.
 (Elective)

 ENG 5420 Current Issues in TESOL: Students explore legal and cultural issues affecting the teaching of English as a second language.
 Laws concerning immigration, school policy and ESOL students, and cultural differences affecting teaching and learning, are among topics covered.
-(Required)
+(Elective)